-This course covers the concepts, theories and techniques of new venture start-up, business modelling and innovation management in the business sector.
-It examines the nature and importance of entrepreneurship and the typical characteristics of the entrepreneur.
-The generation of new business ideas, the shaping of business models and the nature of innovation are outlined.
-The nature and importance of entrepreneurship, the entrepreneurial mindset, formulation of a viable business plan, the lean start-up process and the raising of finance are central issues of the course.
-The management issues in the transition from start-up to growth are explained.
+This course covers the concepts, theories and techniques of new venture start-up in the sustainability sector.
+It covers the application of sustainable business modelling and innovation management in the business sector.
+It examines the nature and importance of entrepreneurship and the typical characteristics, mindset and motivations of the entrepreneur.
+The generation of new ideas, the shaping of business models and the nature of innovation are outlined.
+The formulation of a viable business plan, the lean start-up and customer discovery are central issues of the course.
 This module also introduces students to the interdisciplinary and multifaceted field of innovation.
-By incorporating both theoretical and applied elements to the module, the aim is to provide an understanding of the concept of innovation and the tools and techniques for engaging in innovation within established organisations.

 - Conduct research of a primary and secondary nature in the context of analysing an organisation with respect to innovation and generating an innovative business idea

 - Assess the challenges and opportunities around a new business idea with a sustainability focus